hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/picoCTF_2017/problems/reverse/Much_Ado_About_Hacking/Much_Ado_About_Hacking.md

 # Decoding

-We can test if the script works like this:
+We can test if the script works by encoding and decoding some test strings:

 ```
 $ echo "some_random_string " | ./muchado | python reconstruct.py